AlexMouton/dhall-ruby/README.md

 For the purposes of considering what is a "breaking change" only the API as documented in this documentation is considered, regardless of any other exposed parts of the library.
 Anything not documented here may change at any time, but backward-incompatible changes to anything documented here will be accompanied by a major-version increment.

+## Installation

+Add this line to your application's Gemfile:

+    gem 'dhall'

+And then execute:

+    bundle

+Or install it yourself as:

+    gem install dhall

 ## Load Expressions

     require "dhall"